 The Board is responsible for oversight of the Corporation's business and affairs.
-The Board consist of nine directors including Brenda Burns, Brian Carney, John Carswell, Tom Fernandes, Steve Klubi, Joe Morin, Tony MacDougall, Shirley Sumsion and Neda Bizzotto.
-The following members of the Board are considered independent of CSOC pursuant to Canadian securities laws: Brenda Burns, Joe Morin, John Carswell, Tom Fernandes, Steve Klubi and Tony MacDougall.
-The Board also consists of the following directors, who are considered to be not independent based upon their position with CSOC: (i) Brian Carney, President and Chief Executive Officer; (ii) Shirley Sumsion, Chief Financial Officer; and (iii) Neda Bizzotto, Vice President and Corporate Secretary.
+The Board consists of nine directors including Neda Bizzotto, Margaret Dowdall-Logie, John Carswell, Tom Fernandes, Stephen Klubi, Joe Morin, Tony MacDougall, Heather Mason-Wood and Shirley Sumsion.
+The following members of the Board are considered independent of CSOC pursuant to Canadian securities laws: John Carswell, Heather Mason-Wood, Margaret Dowdall-Logie, Tom Fernandes, Stephen Klubi and Tony MacDougall.
+The Board also consists of the following directors, who are considered to be not independent based upon their position with CSOC: (i) Shirley Sumsion, Chief Financial Officer; (ii) Neda Bizzotto, Vice President and Corporate Secretary; and (iii) Joe Morin, former Chief Executive Officer.
 A copy of the Board Mandate is attached as hereto as Appendix "A".